 And my favourite way to travel in Paris is on foot.

-Summer In Paris: Avoid The Scams
+Paris In The Summertime: Avoid The Scams

 Scammers and pickpockets are alive and well during a Paris summer.
 Make sure you have a cross-body bag that zips up, wear your backpack on the front in crowded spots and read this detailed article on 9 specific scams to watch out for.
 It never ceases to amaze me that the bracelet scammers at Sacré Coeur are out in full force every time I pass by.